videohatespeech/Implicit_Video_Hate/README.md

 - You must store the dataset in **secure environments** and prevent access by unauthorized individuals.

 ### 📜 Compliance with Platform Policies
-- The dataset is derived from publicly available **Twitter (now X)** data.
+- The dataset is derived from publicly available **BitChute and Odysee** data.
-- You must comply with [Twitter’s Developer Agreement and Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy).
+- You must comply with the BitChute and Odysee Developer Agreement and Policy.
 - Pay special attention to data usage, privacy, and **content redistribution rules**.

 ### 🎓 Academic Integrity